Early Years Provision at Hartington C of E Primary School

 - Practice phonic cards on a regular basis.

-Helping your child at home: We want to work with parents/guardians to support your child’s transition into school.
+Helping your child at home: We want to work with parents/carers to support your child’s transition into school.
 There are a few things that you can encourage even before your child begins school that will help them to settle in and feel comfortable.

 - Clearly label all items of clothing, lunch boxes, book bags and PE bags;